 [BSc thesis] Human-Computer Interaction with Gesture Recognition

-It started as a hobby while in grad school and ended up becoming a full fledged business.
-A combination of right timing and risk seeking made Greek-Movies the first search engine of - exclusively Greek - video streaming, and a site that was serving one million visitors per month.
-As a full stack developer I was taking care of everything, from system administration and back-end development to front-end responsive design and adertising.
-It may not be the trend any more but it gave me the privilege of experiencing software development to its fullest extent and I loved it.
-Working on every aspect of a website, from the engineering all the way to the marketing and the regulatory compliance, offers a unique perspective on the Internet.
+It started as a hobby while I was in grad school and ended up becoming a fully fledged business.
+A combination of right timing and risk-taking made Greek-Movies the first search engine dedicated exclusively to Greek video streaming, serving one million visitors per month at its peak.
+As a full-stack developer, I took care of everything, from system administration and back-end development to front-end responsive design, advertising, and regulatory compliance.
+While this may no longer be the prevailing trend, it gave me the privilege of experiencing web development to its fullest extent, and I loved it.
+Working on every aspect of a website shaped my understanding of how technical, business, and regulatory forces intersect on the Internet.

 Ersatz Brain Group